heartbeatsjp/check_log_ng/README.md

                         The directory of the temporary file to store the seek position of the last scan.
 If check multiple log files, require this option.
+  -T <seekfile_tag>, --seekfile-tag=<seekfile_tag>
+                        Add a tag in the seek files names, to prevent names collisions.
+Useful to avoid maintaining many '-S' temporary directories when you check the same files several times with different options.
   -I, --trace-inode     Trace the inode of log files.
 If set, use inode
                         information as a seek file.
   -p <pattern>, --pattern=<pattern>